Text analytics is a game-changer for businesses looking to extract insights from the vast amounts of data they collect.

 In today’s digital age, the volume of unstructured text data is growing exponentially.

 This includes emails, social media posts, customer reviews, and more.
-Additionally, analyzing external data from sources like social media, online reviews, and forums is crucial for businesses who want to uncover comprehensive insights.
+Additionally, analyzing external data from sources like social media, online reviews, and forums is crucial for gaining comprehensive insights.
 According to some estimates, unstructured data accounts for up to 90 percent of all enterprise data.
 Without text analytics, this valuable data, including external data collected through web scraping tools, APIs, and open datasets, would remain largely untapped.
 By applying text analytics techniques, organizations can gain a deeper understanding of their customers, operations, and market trends.
 This can lead to better decision making, improved efficiency, and competitive advantage.

 Text analytics techniques, including advanced deep learning algorithms and machine learning based systems, can help businesses gain valuable insights from unstructured text data.
 By leveraging these techniques, you can: